oren/aws-solution-architect-associate/cloud-guru.md

 * Asign it to the ec2.
 * Access the URL

-### CloudWatch Lab
+### CloudWatch
-* create dashboard, widgets, cloudwatch events, logs, and other alarms like CPU utilization
+1. Dashboard like CPU utilization, memory, etc
-* Alarms - notify if a threshold are hit.
+1. Alarms - notify if a threshold are hit.
 For example if CPU above 80% - send email
-* Events - do something if a resoure was modified. for example - call lambda when EC2 instance is available.
+1. Events - do something if a resoure was modified. for example - call lambda when EC2 instance is available.
-* Log - aggregate, monitor, and store logs. application level using an agent that is installed on the EC2 (app, apache or kernel logs)
+1. Log - aggregate, monitor, and store logs. application level using an agent that is installed on the EC2 (app, apache or kernel logs)

 Exam tips:
 * Standard monitoring = 5 min.
 Detailed monitoring = 1 min